 Clay cat litter should never be flushed, as it can damage your plumbing.
 This is especially true for clumping clay litter, which can form serious blockages in your pipes.
 But what about other materials?
 While some biodegradable litters are marketed as being flushable, they can still impair your plumbing and worse.

-Flushing cat litter is dangerous for the same reason that composting it is: Toxoplasma gondii.
-Modern waste treatment plants are not designed to filter out the eggs of the Toxoplasma gondii and other intestinal parasites often found in cats.
+Flushing cat litter is dangerous for the same reason that composting it is -- Toxoplasma gondii.
+Modern waste treatment plants are not designed to filter out the eggs of Toxoplasma gondii and other intestinal parasites often found in cats.
 As such, they can stay in the water supply and harm all those they come in contact with.
 In fact, T. gondii has recently been linked to illness and death in California’s population of sea otters.
-To protect the otters, California has even passed a law requiring all litter sold in the state to come with a warning against flushing it or dumping it outside near storm drains and gutters.
+To protect the otters, California passed a law requiring all litter sold in the state to come with a warning against flushing it or dumping it outside near storm drains and gutters.

 Many cat owners are concerned with lowering their environmental impact.
 But if you can’t compost or flush your litter, what can you do?
-Here are a few ways you can be eco-friendlier when dealing with cat litter.
+Here are a few ways you can be eco-friendlier when dealing with cat litter:

 When it comes to getting rid of old cat litter, it’s best to keep it simple: Throw it away.
-Composting or flushing it can cause more harm than good.
+Composting or flushing it can do more harm than good.
 By scooping it out regularly and disposing of it properly, you can keep your home clean and your kitty happy.

 - How to fit a cat harness so they won’t escape

 - How to help cats inside car engines…before it’s too late

 - How long can cats go without food or water?
 It’s less time than you think